Significant Disproportionality Frequently Asked Questions (FAQ)

 What is a minimum cell size?

 The minimum cell size is a minimum number of students experiencing a particular outcome.
-In risk ratio calculation, minimum cell size applies to the numerator in the fraction for calculating the risk for a racial group.
+In risk ratio calculation, minimum cell size applies to the numerator in the fraction for calculating the risk for a racial or ethnic group.
 Ohio’s minimum cell size is 10.
-For example, if two out of 20 Asian children are identified with emotional disturbances, that is a risk of 2 ÷ 20 x 100 = 10 percent.
-However, the risk numerator of two is less than the minimum cell size of 10, so the state would not calculate this district’s risk ratio for Asian students identified with emotional disturbances.
+For example, if two out of 20 Asian children are identified with emotional disturbances, then the cell size is two.
+The risk would be (2 ÷ 20) x 100 = 10 percent; However, the risk numerator of two is less than the minimum cell size of 10, so the state would not calculate this district or community school’s risk ratio for Asian students identified with emotional disturbances.

-Minimum cell size also applies to the numerator in the fraction for calculating risk of the comparison group, which is students in all other racial groups.
-For example, if 30 out of 1,500 White students in a district are identified with autism, that is a risk of 30 ÷ 1,500 x 100 = 2 percent.
-If only five of the 500 students in other racial groups are identified with autism, a regular risk ratio would not be calculated for White students because the risk numerator of five for the comparison group is less than the minimum cell size of 10.
+Minimum cell size also applies to the numerator in the fraction for calculating risk of the comparison group, which is students in all other racial and ethnic groups.
+For example, if 30 out of 1,500 White students in a district or community school are identified with autism, then the cell size is 30, and the risk would be (30 ÷ 1,500) x 100 = 2 percent.
+However, if only five of the 500 students in other racial and ethnic groups are identified with autism, a regular risk ratio would not be calculated for White students because the risk numerator of five for the comparison group is less than the minimum cell size of 10.

-If a district does not meet the minimum cell or n-size for the comparison group, disproportionality regulations require that an alternate risk ratio be calculated.
+If a district or community school does not meet the minimum cell or n-size for the comparison group, disproportionality regulations require that an alternate risk ratio be calculated.
 (See the discussion below.)

 Back to Top